-According to the most recent data, 1,086,936 Minnesotans, or roughly 19.5 percent of the state’s population, have received at least one dose of a vaccine so far.
+The most recent data shows 2,676,919 people in Minnesota, or 48.1 percent of the population, have received at least one dose of a COVID-19 vaccine.

-The state also reports 783,214 Minnesotans have received at least one dose of the COVID-19 vaccine so far.
+The state also reports that almost 47 percent of the population has received at least one dose of a COVID-19 vaccine so far.

-As of Friday, 754,602 people, or roughly 13.6 percent of Minnesota’s population, had received at least one dose of COVID-19 vaccine.
+The Minnesota Department of Health reports that 2,589,032 people — or roughly 46.5 percent of the state population — have received at least one dose of a COVID-19 vaccine.